Vinnysv/PS-Outlook-User-Report/README.md

 This script exports the Global Address List from Outlook to an Excel file, creating an "Outlook Addressbook Report" with the current date in the file name.

-# Outlook Address Book Exporter

-This PowerShell script exports the Global Address List (GAL) from Microsoft Outlook to an Excel file, creating an "Outlook Addressbook Report" with the current date in the file name.

 ## Prerequisites

 - PowerShell